 This country has a long-standing tradition of producing high quality alcoholic drinks, ranging from refined white wines to schnapps, beer and flavoured brandies.

-At Wine Paris & Vinexpo Paris 2024, Germany is doubling its floor space and will exhibit at Be Spirits for the first time.
-Exhibitors include spirits company Alfred Schladerer, a producer of top quality fruit brandies and spirits; Distillerie GmbH, a 6th-generation family-run distillery which has been a practitioner of distillation since 1844; Weingut Hauck, a family-run winery which produces white, red, rosé and sparkling wines; and Zenotheque, an expert in alcohol-free wine, from crafting the wines with winegrowers to distributing them.
-The country will also see attendance by the IEC Berlin National Pavilion.
+At Wine Paris & Vinexpo Paris 2024, Germany has doubled at Be Spirits for the first time.
+Exhibitors include spirits company Alfred Schladerer, a producer of top quality fruit brandies and spirits and a 6th-generation familyrun distillery which has been a practitioner of distillation since 1844; Weingut Hauck, a familyrun winery which produces white, red, rosé and sparkling wines; and Zenotheque, an expert in alcohol-free wine, from crafting the wines with winegrowers to distributing them.

+The country also sees attendance by the IEC Berlin National Pavilion.